keithfukuhara/zvsample/README.md

 # zvsample
 Demonstration Web Application for ZeroDown Software / ZeroNines Technology Partners for Azure Stack

-The tar file is too big for GitHub.
-To download the package, issue the following command from the Ubuntu Server

 Environment:
 - Ubnuntu 16.04 LTS Operating System
 - Internet Access

-Download the zvsample-ASDK-build.tar.gz file
+The tar file is too big for GitHub.
+To download the package, issue the following command from the Ubuntu Server

 wget http://downloads.zerodownsoftware.com/zvsampled/zvsample-ASDK-build.tar.gz